 5. Bartholomew (also known as Nathaniel)

 Very little is known about Bartholomew’s death.
 Some sources simply say he was martyred, while others say he was skinned alive and beheaded.
 One source says he was “flayed with knives.”
-“Flayed” can mean to simply peel skin off, but it can also reference skin being removed because of sever beating or whipping.
+“Flayed” can mean to simply peel skin off, but it can also reference skin being removed because of severe beating or whipping.
 And indeed, another hypothesis suggests that severe whipping tore Bartholomew’s skin “to shreds.”
 The common theme amongst the different theories is that, whatever the cause, it was probably unpleasant.

 People seem to disagree on the circumstances of Philip’s death.
 One source suggests he was hung until dead, another suggests crucifixion during his ministry in Egypt.
 People were not big fans of Christian missionaries back then.